nickz-tec/tec-assessment-test/README.md

 - The project assumes daily meeting cut off time is 18:00.
 - The project _did not_ fully implement user geo detection, however some mock code is added to demonstrate how it could be implemented.
 - No custom 404 page is added.
 This app assumes only the main page will be visited.
+- No image optimization is added as this context (cdn, image server) is not past as part of the assessment.

 ## Improvements